 - Wash and dry your fabric.

-- Lay your fabric down nice and flat.
-Trim the long edges so that they are nice and straight.
+- Next lay your fabric down nice and flat.
+Then trim the long edges so that they are nice and straight.
 You could use scissors but I find it much easier to do with my rotary cutter set.

 3. Fold your fabric in half from selvage to selvage with the right sides facing each other.

 4. Pin along the selvage edge (the edge opposite of the fold that is 36 inches long).